lynArk/allenlabs/README.md

 | Memory   | SODIMM, 1600 MHz DDR3L, 4GB                                |

 As you can see, I'm not working with very much.
 It's a pretty old laptop, rescued from a school upgrading it's hardware.
 But it is more than sufficient for my purposes.
 [A critical reference that I'm using to set up my homelab](https://github.com/Yann39/self-hosted "Yann39/self-hosted"), used a mere Banana Pi M5 board, so I think I'm good.

+A note to anyone else intending on using an old laptop as a homelab/server: Many devices such as this have an option in the BIOS configuration, that will help preserve the battery on your device.
+On my device, x

 ## Software